 REEEP II conducted an awareness workshop on solar rooftop system for the orientation of recently adopted net metering guideline to the utility WZPDCL (West Zone Power Distribution Company Limited) as well as for motivating potential investors in the region under the jurisdiction of WZPDCL.

-As a part of capacity development efforts of GIZ, REEEP II supported a capacity enhancement training programme for the government officials of Power Division, Bangladesh Power Development Board and SREDA in India on Floating Solar.
+As a part of Capacity and Organizational Development efforts of GIZ, REEEP II supported a capacity enhancement training programme for the government officials of Power Division, Bangladesh Power Development Board and SREDA in India on Floating Solar.
 This was organized jointly by the Indo-German Energy Forum (IGEF) and the Central Board of Irrigation and Power (CBIP) in Calicut and Banasurasagar, Kerala from 4 - 6 March 2019.

 On 31 January 2019, a stakeholder event was organized to mark the completion of REEEP.
 The event focused on sharing the achievements, experiences and learnings gathered from REEEP with relevant stakeholders from public and private organizations and development partners.
 The event also served as a medium to pursue sustainability of the interventions piloted by the project, introducing the key service providers and entrepreneurs to the sector.